shaunchurch/lastfm-lyricsheet/README.md

 # Last.fm Lyric Sheet

-A tiny app to display lyrics the song you're currently scrobbling to last.fm.
+A tiny app to display lyrics for the song you're currently scrobbling to last.fm.

 ## To Use